Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Another tip during the winter months is to ensure you wear appropriate footwear.
 A large number of accidents related to hands and wrists are caused by slips, trips and falls.
 These types of accidents are heightened in winter due to the weather conditions, as ice and snow are more likely to appear during these months making surfaces slippery and much easier to fall.

 One of the main concerns of the weather during this time is ‘black ice’.
 This is a thin glaze of ice often covering roads or pavements, typically barely visible.
 This type of ice is one of the most common reasons for accidents to happen as people tend to walk without noticing the ice and then slip and fall.
 By wearing appropriate footwear during the colder months you can easily avoid these types of accidents.
-This can include shoes such as snow boots, mountain shoes, hiking boots etc. You can read more of the best shoes for icy surfaces here.
+This can include shoes such as snow boots, mountain shoes, hiking boots etc. You can read more about the best shoes for icy surfaces here.

 Most commonly to occur from falling over is either fractured or broken wrists.
 You will often be able to tell if your wrist is fractured as there will be severe pain in the affected area.
 In addition to a bent wrist or visible deformity to the wrist as well as swelling, tenderness, and bruising.
 If suffering from these symptoms it is important to go to the hospital and get your wrist checked as soon as possible.
-A doctor will then decide whether the wrist needs placing in a cast/splint or if surgery needs to be undergone.
+A doctor will then decide whether the wrist needs to be placed in a cast/splint or if surgery needs to be undergone.
 You can read more on wrist fracture treatment by clicking the link.

 Managing arthritis